mw5mercs-modding/harjel/Readme.md

-# Mechwarrior 5 Mod: The Equipment Collection formerly known as HarJel
+# Mechwarrior 5 Mod: Yet Another Equipment Collection

 This mod adds additional equipments to the game which can be installed into individual locations.